Looking for the best bean bag chair that’s comfortable, healthy, and easy on the environment?

-But… just like with just about everything else we buy these days (*sigh*), most bean bag chairs are made with materials that are, well, not-so-great.
+But… just like with just about everything else we buy these days (*sigh*), most bean bag chairs are far from eco-friendly, made with materials that are not-so-great.

-So in this article, we’re going to talk briefly about why traditional bean bag fabrics and fillings aren’t the healthiest, and then we’ll give you some better alternatives.
+So in this article, I’m going to talk briefly about why traditional bean bag fabrics and fillings aren’t the healthiest, and then I’ll give you some better non-toxic alternatives.

 Let’s get to it, shall we?